Ancient Origins

 Season 1, Episode 1 of Ancient Aliens aired on April 20, 2010 — and it came out swinging.
 Four sites.
 One hour.
 An argument that human civilization couldn't possibly have accomplished what we know it accomplished.

 Fourteen years later, "The Evidence" remains the template for everything the show would do.
-It picked the most dramatic ancient mysteries it could find, assembled a roster of enthusiastic theorists, and made a case that deserved a response.
-Here's that response — site by site.
+It picked the most dramatic ancient mysteries it could find, assembled a roster of enthusiastic theorists, and made a case worth sitting with.
+Here's where the trail actually leads — site by site.

 The Great Pyramids of Giza